 Vegetables: Another Brain Food

 A recent study (Chicago Health and Aging Project) tracked more than 3,700 men and women to assess what they ate, then tested their mental acuity 3-1/2 years later.
-The researchers found that people who ate about three servings of vegetables a day, particularly the green leafy type, hung onto their mental abilities 40% longer than those who ate less than one daily.
+The researchers found that people who ate about three servings of vegetables a day, particularly the green leafy type, hung onto their mental abilities 40 percent longer than those who ate less than one daily.
 Experts suggest that unique benefits from vitamin E and folate - both more prevalent in vegetables - may explain vegetable's edge.

 - Strawberries may actually reverse memory loss.